 This animal-friendly fabric is warm, durable, and versatile.
 It is used to make a wide range of fashion accessories, including faux fur jackets, faux fur coats, faux fur vests, faux fur shawls, and faux fur shoes and purses.

-To get a better understanding of faux fur fabric, let’s examine its manufacturing process.
+To better understand faux fur fabric, let’s examine its manufacturing process.

 A variety of raw materials and techniques make up the production of faux fur fabric.
 This section provides details from raw material to the last production stages of the fabric.

-Acrylic polymers are a product of a chemical reaction of an acrylonitrile monomer under conditions of high pressure and heat.
+Acrylic polymers are a product of an acrylonitrile monomer's chemical reaction under high pressure and heat conditions.
 Natural materials like coal, petroleum, limestone, and water make up the chemicals used.
 Manufacturers also add secondary monomers to improve the absorption of the dye.

 Modacrylic polymers are copolymers made by the reaction of acrylonitrile and vinyl chloride monomers.
 These fibers can easily absorb dye with animal-like colors.